greg-raven/grus/_posts/2013-04-12-useful-idiots-sign-a-petition-to-repeal-the-2nd-amendment.md

 ---
-title: 'Useful idiots sign a petition to repeal the 2nd Amendment'
+title: "Useful idiots sign a petition to repeal the 2nd Amendment"
 layout: post
 categories:
 - Video